 Second, most 401(k)s charge higher fees than having an IRA at a discount brokerage.

 So, not only do you get a better selection, you pay less as well.

 Now, it’s time to actually open a Rollover IRA.
 Here’s our list of the best places to open a Rollover IRA.

 I recommend TD Ameritrade to open up an account.
 Why?
-Because they have low costs (just $6.95 commissions), and they are extremely helpful when it comes to this kind of stuff.
+Because they have low costs ($0 commissions for stocks, ETFs, and options), and they are extremely helpful when it comes to this kind of stuff.

 You can quickly open an account online here, and then just follow the steps.
 If you need help, you can simply just call them, and they can walk you through it.
 Also, I’ve put together a free video training series to show you how to do it as well.

 Remember, the goal is to save money in fees, so make sure wherever you open a Rollover IRA, you do it at a cheap investing site or discount brokerage.
 You don’t want to be paying more than you have to.